la2050/challenge/_2020/create/3-d-space.md

   manner, and potentially spawn a publicly accessible network of digital stereoscopic images that can be shared among institutions and with the public at large.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  There is no specific collaborative partner for this project.
+3-D SPACE is the singular applicant for this grant.
+Funds will not be disbursed to any partners.

+  In the past, 3-D SPACE has collaborated creatively with organizations throughout the Los Angeles arts and education sectors, including the Los Angeles Central Library, Columbia Memorial Space Center, LA Filmforum, the Velaslavasay Panorama, the Echo Park Film Center, Captured Aural Phantasy Theater, Monsterpalooza, Heritage Square Museum, the Academy of Motion Picture Arts and Sciences, and the LA 3-D Club, as well as other arts and science organizations, museums, galleries, libraries, and schools.
+When funded, this project will offer multiple collaborative opportunities with these and others.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings